mitsuhiko/python-modernize/docs/index.rst

 Purpose of the project
 //////////////////////

 ..
-TODO Explain WHY someone would want to have their code by Python 2/3 compatible
+TODO Explain WHY someone would want to have their code be Python 2/3 compatible

 This library is a very thin wrapper around ``lib2to3`` to utilize it to make Python 2 code more modern with the intention of eventually